 There are no easy answers.
 Keep in mind that being immunocompromised can have different levels of severity.

 Your doctor will be able to best guide your COVID-19 prevention efforts based on your condition, the medications you take, and your disease activity.

 Consider a patient who is taking only hydroxychloroquine for rheumatoid arthritis and is very well-controlled versus another patient who is taking steroids, methotrexate, and a biologic.
 The latter is considered more immunosuppressed.

 Likewise, somebody with a mild autoimmune disease likely has a much lower level of immunosuppression than somebody undergoing chemotherapy or a recipient of an organ transplant on very high-dose immunomodulatory medications.

 “It’s going to be an individualized discussion with your doctor, but until then, I would certainly take all the precautions you have been taking as before these recommendations came out — until we have further guidance for this patient population,” says Dr. Nagaraja.

 How Long Will I Have to Follow Mitigation Efforts For?

 Here’s the good news: Although experts say it’s best to play it safe for a little longer by following current COVID-19 prevention methods if you’re immunocompromised even if you’re fully vaccinated, the COVID-19 pandemic appears to be improving and more data is expected to be available soon.

-As of mid-March, nearly 30 percent of Americans have been infected with the coronavirus, per data scientist Youyang Gu.
-Meanwhile, about 18 percent have received at least one shot of the COVID-19 vaccine.
-Because of overlap between the groups, that means about 40 percent of Americans have some protection from COVID-19, per the New York Times.
+As of the end of April, almost 32 million Americans have been infected with the coronavirus.
+Meanwhile, about 43 percent of Americans have received at least one shot of the COVID-19 vaccine.

 Dr. Nagaraja says he expects much more data will emerge over the course of this year to better guide fully vaccinated immunocompromised patients on this topic.